 Change is Inevitable, Embracing it is Key

 By the time you’re over 50 you’ve likely been through many stages in your life — in fact, you may not even recognize the person you were a decade ago.
-Therefore, when it comes to being in a couple, it’s important to realise you’ll both inevitably change throughout your relationship.
+Therefore, when it comes to being in a couple, it’s important to realize you’ll both inevitably change throughout your relationship.
 Change can be scary but if you stay in tune with each other and are aware of how you’re both growing, there’s no reason why your partnership won’t evolve for the better as well.

 Stay Physically and Mentally Connected

-While a relationship should be based in friendship (after all, you should like the person you’re with!), you don’t want to start as romantic lovers and devolve into platonic friendship.
+While a relationship should be based on friendship (after all, you should like the person you’re with!), you don’t want to start as romantic lovers and devolve into a platonic friendship.
 Instead set the relationship goal of keeping romance alive — something especially important the longer you’ve been in a relationship.
 While this will undoubtedly look different to different couples, keeping intimacy alive should be a focus to keep your relationship the happiest and most fulfilling it can be.